 In this way, they will likely assume others didn’t RSVP yet either.
 If you send specific emails to each person, it creates the potential back-and-forth exchange that you want to avoid.

-When you send it as a blind copy, they will be more likely to RSVP yes or no without it getting personal as to why they can’t attend.
+Also, when you send it as a blind copy, they will be more likely to RSVP yes or no without it getting personal as to why they can’t attend.

 People who don’t RSVP